abhay-sheshadri/Rapid-Rebut/README.md

 ## How to install
 First, clone this repository.
   Rapid Rebut was made with Python 3.8.
-It is recomended that you use Anaconda, a free open-source distribution of Python.
+It is recommended that you use Anaconda, a free open-source distribution of Python.
 Assuming that you have Anaconda installed, create a virtual environment:

 ```